georgezouq/awesome-ai-in-finance/README.md

 ## Papers

+### Basic Theory

+- [THE THEORY OF SPECULATION L. BACHELIER 1900](http://www.radio.goldseek.com/bachelier-thesis-theory-of-speculation-en.pdf): The influences which determine the movements of the Stock Exchange are
+- [Brownian Motion in the Stock Market Osborne,1959](http://m.e-m-h.org/Osbo59.pdf)                                                                                                                              innumerable.
+Events past, present or even anticipated, often showing no apparent connection with its fluctuations, yet have repercussions on its course.

+### Modern

 - [A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem](https://arxiv.org/pdf/1706.10059.pdf)
 - [Reinforcement Learning for Trading 1994](http://papers.nips.cc/paper/1551-reinforcement-learning-for-trading.pdf)